Vinicius-Silveira/DiamondHands/README.md

 Launch and distribution to the "True Believers."
 Focus on building a community that values long-term network growth over hype.

 ### 2. Refractive Growth
-Integrating $CARAT$ into the eCash ecosystem via Cashtab airdrops.
+Integrating CARAT into the eCash ecosystem via Cashtab airdrops.

 ### 3. The Eternal Hold
 Establishing the token as the symbolic "Hard Money" social layer of the eCash network.